 Some people assume that building a website for the first time is going to be hard and complicated.

-That’s why I’ve written this How to Create a Website in 10 Easy Steps guide you through the entire website set up process.
+That’s why I’ve written this How to Create a WordPress Website in 10 Easy Steps guide you through the entire website set up process.
 I will cover everything from the type of software that you should use to web page design to final touches before the successful launch of your site.

 - Step 1: Establish Your Website Idea